 A strong earthquake hit Hokkaido in the night of September 6.
-Damage is worst in the area west of Tomakomai where many landslides occurred and several people died.
-There is a risk of strong aftershocks for at least one week.
-Damage to buildings and infrastructure outside the immediate area around the epicenter has been limited, except for a residential neighborhood in Sapporo which suffered damage from soil liquefaction.
+Damage was worst in the area east of Tomakomai where many landslides occurred and several people died.
+Damage to buildings and infrastructure outside the immediate area around the epicenter was limited, except for a residential neighborhood south of central Sapporo which suffered damage from soil liquefaction.

 The earthquake caused many thermal power plants on the island to go offline which led to widespread power outages across Hokkaido and impacted the speed of recovery for several days.
-In the meantime, the situation has almost normalized.
+The situation, however, normalized within a few weeks.

 - The subway lines and tram line in Sapporo resumed service on September 7, while the trams in Hakodate resumed service on September 8.